ON THIS PAGE:

 Beraprost sodium, made by

-Toray Industries in Japan under the name of Rapros, which is approved for
+Toray Industries in Japan under the name of Rapros, is approved for

 the treatment of CKD in cats in Japan.